 }

-CiValidateImageHeader is the entry point for driver validation, called from nt!SeValidateImageHeader.
-CiCheckSignedFile handles main signature validation and PKCS#7 parsing.
-MinCryptVerifySignedDataLMode does ASN.1 decoding and certificate chain building.
+Four functions inside CI.dll form the core of the driver signature validation path.
+CiValidateImageHeader is the entry point, invoked indirectly via the SeCiCallbacks callback table from nt!SeValidateImageHeader.
+CiCheckSignedFile handles primary signature validation and PKCS#7 parsing.
+MinCryptVerifySignedDataLMode performs ASN.1 decoding and certificate chain construction.
 I_MinCryptVerifyTimeStampSignature handles timestamp validation and the grandfather date comparison.